Title 53.1. Prisons and Other Methods of Correction

 3. Approving inmates for furlough and work release;

-4. Approving the type of work inmates may perform and the wages or sentence credits which may be given the inmates engaging in such work;
+4. Approving the type of work inmates may perform and the wages or sentence credits that may be given the inmates engaging in such work;

 5. Granting, denying, or revoking sentence credits;